microsoft/pxt-adafruit/docs/reference/basic/show-animation.md

 ### ~hint

-If the series of images appear too fast, increase the value of the *interval* parameter.
+If the animation is too fast, make `interval` bigger.

 ### ~

-### Example: animating frames
+### Example: animating frames with a pause

-The following example creates an image with six frames and then shows each frame o the screen, pausing 500 milliseconds after each frame:
+This example shows six frames on the screen, pausing 500 milliseconds after each frame.

+In this animation, each row is 30 spaces wide because there are six frames in the animation, and each frame is five spaces wide, just like the screen.

 ```
 basic.showAnimation(`